-The majority (87%) of ITDMs across the telco industry report currently having enterprise data strategies in place.
+The majority (85%) of ITDMs and nearly eight in ten (79%) of SDMs organizations across the telco industry report currently having enterprise data strategies in place.
 Telco businesses want to do more with their data and having enterprise data strategies in place pushes them one step further towards having good quality data at their fingertips.

-More than half (56%) of ITDMs recognize their current enterprise data strategies as very effective, with the remaining proportion of surveyed respondents in the telco industry reporting improvements to be made.
+Almost half (49%) of ITDMs also recognize their current enterprise data strategies as very effective, with the remaining proportion of surveyed respondents in the telco industry reporting improvements to be made.

 Telcos are among the largest aggregators of data, and this will only grow as 5G-powered applications will lead to an influx of data from the network and connected devices.
 Being able to use this data effectively to generate insights is important as data sources are many and varied, and often spread across multiple environments.
 Data can come from the network itself to its management systems, through Business Support Systems (BSS) including billing and care, to marketing automation environments that combine multiple cloud services and applications with interfaces, to product catalogue and campaign management solutions.
 These are in turn distributed across on-premise, private and public clouds, some visible at an infrastructure level to the enterprise architect and some buried in an Original Equipment Manufacturer (OEM).

-Most (93%) telco organizations report a realm of challenges when it comes to their current enterprise data strategies, demonstrating a notable need to improve in order to get the most out of such strategies.
+Almost all (97%) surveyed ITDMs from telco organizations report a realm of challenges when it comes to their current enterprise data strategies, demonstrating a notable need to improve in order to get the most out of such strategies.